vmalloc/dwight/README.md

            "PATH" : "$PATH:another/extra/path/here"
       }

+## UID

+You can control the uid of the chrooted command.

+If the UID parameter is an integer, it will be used as the user id to execute commands.

+If the UID is None, Dwight will attempt to fetch the uid from the `SUDO_UID` environment variable.
+If such a variable does not exist, the command will run as root.

 # Known Issues

 * Currently including a single git/hg repository multiple times with different commits/branches/tags will cause separate copies of the repository in the cache